directus-labs/guest-authoring/getting-started-with-directus-and-laravel/index.md

     }
 }
 ```

-The code defines a `DirectusServiceProvider` class which creates a singleton instance for interacting with a Directus API.
+This defines a `DirectusServiceProvider` class which creates a singleton instance for interacting with a Directus API.
 It provides methods to make HTTP requests to the API, with the base URL set from environment variables.

-## Rendering the Home Page
+## Using Global Metadata and Settings

+Create a new collection named `global` in your Directus project by navigating to **Settings -> Data Model**.
+Choose 'Treat as a single object' under the Singleton option since this collection will have just one item with global website metadata in it.

+Create two text input fields, one with the key `title` and the other with `description`.

+Navigate to the content module and enter the global collection.
+Collections will generally display a list of items, but as a singleton, it will launch directly into the one-item form.
+Enter information in the title and description field and hit save.

+By default, new collections are not accessible to the public.
+Navigate to Settings -> Access Control -> Public and give Read access to the `global` collection.

 Create a `HomeController` with the command:

 ```shell